 So what’s the connection between Greek films and Greek food in Sydney?
-The 2015 Greek Film Festival is almost upon us, beginning in Sydney in October, then travelling around the country to Melbourne, Canberra, Brisbane and Adelaide.
-The Greeks love of food and flavour is renowned worldwide, and Greek cuisine has often taken pride of place on the big screen.
-If you’re enamoured of Greek food then why not enjoy it while watching one of these wonderful films?
+The 2015 Greek Film Festival is almost upon us, beginning in Sydney in October, then travelling around the country to Melbourne, Canberra, Brisbane and Adelaide. c If you’re enamoured of Greek food then why not enjoy it while watching one of these wonderful films?

 A Touch of Spice

 The name says it all.
 This 2003 film followed the fortunes of Fanis, who as a boy learns about cooking (and life) from his grandfather in Istanbul.
 When he returns from Greece to Turkey as an adult, he finds he may have forgotten his grandfather’s ultimate message that life, like food, requires a touch of spice.
 This film was a huge box office hit in Greece, and is definitely one to watch.